pebblecode/pebblecode.github.io/1-about.md

 # ------- Photo -------- #

 ## ------ Product ------ ##
-product-illustration: people.svg
+action-illustration: people.svg
-product-title: Hack Days
+action-title: Hack Days
-product-summary: We run a monthly introduction to Digital Innovation workshop at pebble HQ.
+action-summary: We run a monthly introduction to Digital Innovation workshop at pebble HQ.
 The first step towards creating a culture of technical innovation is removing the fear of failure.
-product-btn-text: Sign Up Now
+action-btn-text: Sign Up Now
-product-btn-url: /contact
+action-btn-url: /contact

 ---